tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 - Now test this endpoint with your API key:
   - `https://api.wordassociations.net/associations/v1.0/json/search?apikey=YOUR_API_KEY&text=welcome&lang=en`
   - this will return 50 words that are related to the word "welcome", and a number between 1 and 100 that indicates the amount of similarity
-  -  you should get results something like this = the `response[0].items` array is what we are interested in
+  -  you should get results something like below - note that the `response[0].items` array is what we are interested in

 ```json
  "version": "1.0",